 Class Five is unique in that it has sub-grades to further explain the difficulty of a route: 5.0 to 5.15.
 At 5.10, the scale breaks down further by adding an a, b, c, or d after the initial class and grade: 5.10a, 5.10b, 5.10c, 5.10d, etc. Typically, climbing gyms feature rope routes that range from a 5.6 and up.
 From my experience, “novice” climbers can climb 5.7s without much issue, “intermediate” climbers can tackle 5.8-5.10, while 5.11 and up would be better suited for “advanced” climbers.

 In my opinion, grades are more important for safety while climbing outside.
-Grades give a general idea of how skilled a climber should be to climb the route.
-No one wants to be in a precarious position on a highball boulder that they thought was a V1 only to find out that the route is mostly a V1 with a V3 move 20 feet off the ground.
+Grades give a general idea of how skilled a climber should be to climb the route or problem.
+No one wants to be in a precarious position on a highball boulder that they thought was a V1 only to find out that the problem is mostly a V1 with a V3 move 20 feet off the ground.
 Talk about sweaty palms… Chalk, please!

 Now that you are in the know, go climb something!
 Climb something hard, climb something fun.
 Just go climb!